singudotdev/java-microservices-spring-api/README.md

 so you will need to deploy it also.
 If not, you must update the code: delete `logback.xml` from resources and logstash dependency from `pom.xml`.

 Docker ELK: https://github.com/deviantony/docker-elk

+And you can deploy your own Keycloak instance with Docker using this guide: https://www.keycloak.org/getting-started/getting-started-docker